 We invite you to join us any Sunday!

-We offer children’s religious education classes at both 9 and 11 a.m. on most Sundays.
-The children join their parents in the Sanctuary for the first 10-15 minutes of the worship service and are then led to their classes in the Lower Level by their teachers.
-The classes are described below.
+In September 2018 we resumed our schedule of offering children’s religious education classes at both 9 and 11 a.m. on most Sundays.
+The children will join their parents in the Sanctuary for the first 10-15 minutes of the worship service and then be led to their classes in the Lower Level by their teachers.

-There are no R.E. classes once a month when we have multi-generational worship services.
+There will be no R.E. classes once a month when we have multi-generational worship services.
 On those Sundays, the children are invited to be with their parents/guardians in the Sanctuary the entire time.
+Also, there is a Service Sunday once a month when all or most of the R.E. children participate in a service project instead of having regular classes.

 9 a.m.
 Sunday School

-On Feb.
-5, 2017 we began offering religious education at 9 a.m. in addition to the traditional 11 a.m. classes.
-The curriculum, called “Spirit Play,” is based on a Montessori approach to learning that encourages self-directed exploration and allows children to engage deeply with their own religious education in a way that meets their own individual needs and interests.
-This semester, we have one mixed-aged class, most appropriate for children ages 3-9.
-Read more.
+Our 9 a.m. multi-age R.E. program, called “Spirit Play,” is based on a Montessori approach to learning that encourages self-directed exploration and allows children to engage deeply with their own religious education in a way that meets their own individual needs and interests.
+This year the children will be learning about the UU Seven Principles.

 11 a.m.
 Sunday School